Medical named entity recognition Python library

 We have open-sourced a Python library called Medical Named Entity Recognition for finding medical conditions and diseases in a string and returning MeSH codes.
 For example, “dementia”.
-This NLP task is called named entity recognition (finding medical conditions in text) and named entity linking (mapping the diseases to IDs).
+This NLP task is called medical or clinical named entity recognition (finding medical conditions in text) and clinical named entity linking (mapping the diseases to IDs).

 This is intended for data mining, text mining and other applications of AI in pharma.

-Medical Named Entity Recognition also only finds the English names of these conditions.
+Medical Named Entity Recognition also only finds the English names of clinical terms in an unstructured text.
 Names in the other languages are not supported.

 pip install medical-named-entity-recognition

-The source code is on Github and the project is on Pypi.
+The source code for the Medical Named Entity Recognition library is on Github and the project is on Pypi.

 If your NER problem is common across industries and likely to have been seen before, there may be an off-the-shelf NER tool for your purposes, such as our Drug Named Entity Recognition Python library or the Country Named Entity Recognition Python library.